trayio/falafel/rawHttpRequest.md

 ## Schema
 The schema for the Raw HTTP Request can be found [here](lib/rawHttpRequest/rawHttpRequestSchema.js).

+By default, the global schema of the connector is not inherited, as it is assumed configuration such as authentication is handled in the background.
+In the event global schema needs to be inherited, this can be enabled by setting `globalSchema: true` in the `rawHttpRequest.js` configuration object.

 ## Utils
 The Raw HTTP Request model utilises some functions which are also exposed via `falafel.utils.rawHttpRequest`, so that `rawHttpRequest.js` has access to these when custom configuration needs to be supported.